fritzing/eagle2fritzing/brd2svg/README.md

 to find the new parts.
 Alternatively, brd2svg also creates a bin (.fzb) file.
 Once Fritzing is launched, use the File > Open menu item to load the .fzp file and all the new parts you have created should be visible in that bin.
+This only works if you have already copied all parts files as described above.

 ## Usage